HUD toughens housing inspections after tenants complain of unsafe conditions

 NBC's investigation uncovered HUD properties that passed inspection despite decrepit living conditions.
 It found that in some cases, the department had failed to take prompt action against negligent landlords.

-In HUD's November meeting with stakeholders, the agency proposed a seven-day notification window for landlords, but industry groups pushed back strongly against the idea.
+In the agency's November meeting with stakeholders, the agency proposed a seven-day notification window for landlords, but industry groups pushed back strongly against the idea.

 The Public Housing Authorities Directors Association, which represents housing officials, said the newly announced 14-day window still went too far.
 “It is unworkable,” said Tim Kaiser, the group’s executive director, arguing that the change would unfairly burden property managers.